Can you use an eportfolio to deliver the new apprenticeship standards?

 Eportfolios have had to change.

-Learners can create an online collection of their best evidence and download it into a read-only file.
+With the portfolio showcase feature, learners can create an online collection of their best evidence and download it into a read-only file.
 This can then be sent to the EPAO before assessment and presented to the end-point assessor during the assessment.

 Our qualification specialists build bespoke learning aims in house, so you can customise your standards.